hkjeldsberg/litt-nytt/README.md

 ## Running locally

-To run the energy prediction service locally, follow these steps:
+To run the service locally, follow these steps:

 ### Step 1: Install dependencies